-This winter tree art landscape makes use of a simple idea, namely that torn paper looks a lot like the bark edges of a tree, but needs to be done neatly for maximum impact.
+This winter tree art landscape makes use of a simple idea, namely that torn paper looks a lot like the bark edges of a tree.

-I first did this with a mixed class that included first graders, and while they painted and tore the paper just fine, it was hard for them to keep the snow white.
+I first tried this project with a mixed class that included first graders, and while they painted and tore the paper just fine, it was rather hard for them to keep the snow white.
 For that reason, I recommend that this better for 3rd and up.

 • Multi media paper, two sheets per student

-• Tempera paint, blue, black, brown and white (I like the cakes)
+• Tempera Paint Cakes, blue, black, brown and white*

 • Glue sticks